Gravity Bone: Reception

-Derek Yu from The Indie Games Source compared the game with Portal and stated that Chung was able to develop "an impeccable flair for graphic design" while manufacturing Gravity Bone.
-He concluded that the game is "bursting with delicious color, and features blocky-headed characters that are infinitely more interesting to look at and interact with than the frightening Realdolls game players are often forced to contend with in modern FPS's."
+Derek Yu from The Indie Games Source compared it with Portal and stated that Chung was able to develop "an impeccable flair for graphic design" while manufacturing Gravity Bone.
+He concluded that it is "bursting with delicious color, and features blocky-headed characters that are infinitely more interesting to look at and interact with than the frightening Realdolls game players are often forced to contend with in modern FPS's."
 Yu elaborated that it had "enough panache in its two levels to make it somewhat of an indie sleeper hit of the end of 2008."
 An editor from The Refined Geek was pleased with Gravity Bone and its sequel, Thirty Flights of Loving, awarding them each a score of 8 out of 10 and stating, "the enjoyment from these games comes from noticing all the subtle environmental clues and then using your imagination to draw the connecting dots."
 The editor commented that both games highlight story elements over graphics and technical innovations, saying each game's "true strength comes from its ability to tell a story in the extremely short time frame."

-Kirk Hamilton of Kotaku praised the game, writing, "if you own a PC, you owe it to yourself to play Gravity Bone."
-He said the game was "one of the coolest things I've played on PC lately."
+Kirk Hamilton of Kotaku praised its writing, "if you own a PC, you owe it to yourself to play Gravity Bone."
+He said it was "one of the coolest things I've played on PC lately."
 Kieron Gillen from Rock, Paper, Shotgun considered Gravity Bone to be an intellectual mix of Hitman, No-one Lives Forever, and Team Fortress 2, stating that it is the "wittiest game" he has played since World of Goo.
-Gillen applauded every aspect of the game, stating that Gravity Bone was an "indie art game whose main effect is to delight you at every turn."
+Gillen applauded every aspect, stating that Gravity Bone was an "indie art game whose main effect is to delight you at every turn."
 It received the "Best Arthouse Game" award in Game Tunnel's Special Awards of 2008.

 Sequel

 A sequel to Gravity Bone, Thirty Flights of Loving, was announced as a reward for contributing to the Idle Thumbs podcast revival Kickstarter.
-The game was released to Kickstarter backers in July 2012, and later offered as a purchasable title on Steam, which included Gravity Bone as an additional feature.
-The game, though not a direct sequel in story to Gravity Bone, follows the main character in a heist with two other characters that goes very wrong.
+It was released to Kickstarter backers in July 2012, and later offered as a purchasable title on Steam, which included Gravity Bone as an additional feature.
+It, though not a direct sequel in story to Gravity Bone, follows the main character in a heist with two other characters that goes very wrong.
 The title was critically acclaimed by reviewers, who called the very short but non-linear storytelling of Thirty Flights a novel use of the video game medium.